UPB-Graphics/gfx-framework/docs/user/checking_capabilities.md

 # Checking your graphics capabilities

-First things first, ***update your graphics drivers***.
-This guide assumes that your drivers are up-to-date.
-Instructions on how to install or update drivers differ across manufacturers and are ***not*** covered here.

-## Finding supported OpenGL versions

 If your computer has a processor manufactured within the last few years, you should be safe: a modern CPU has [graphics capabilities itself][ref-igp-wiki], see for example [Intel HD Graphics][ref-intelhd-wiki].
 If you have a dedicated graphics card, you should be even safer.

 Use the steps in this section to find out what OpenGL versions your device supports.